 - for deleting items existing in Deleted Items folder, click on Empty

-Stellar Phoenix OST to PST Converter- Tech version can proficiently transfer data keeping all attributes intact.
+Stellar Converter for OST Technician version can proficiently transfer data keeping all attributes intact.
 The tool is compatible over all the versions of Outlook including Unicode and ANSI editions.
-In addition, the administrations can proficiently perform split OST operations and can move OST data to live Exchange Server environment in a time saving manner.
+In addition, the administrations can proficiently perform split OST operations and can move OST data to live Exchange Server environment in a time-saving manner.